F5Networks/f5-appsvcs-templates/docs/userguide/template-list.rst

         - tcp
         - A tcp template that can be used for tcp and udp deployments

+      * - bigip-fast-templates
+        - dns
+        - A dns template that can be used for dns deployments

       * - examples
         - simple_http
         - A simple HTTP application with load balancing